Frequently Asked Questions

 You should not create a new organization profile unless you're positive your organization does not already have one.
 To keep

 ongoing records for the sake of both the foundation and your organization, organizations are expected to use and maintain one organization profile.
 There is no way to combine organization profiles.
-Duplicate organization profiles will be deleted upon discovery, without notification, including any attached applications.
+Duplicate organization profiles will be deleted upon discovery, without notification, including any applications connect to it.

 4. How can I check if my organization already has on organization profile on the portal?